Benefits

 - refuse to participate in labour market schemes

-- fail to attend meetings with NAV
+- fail to attend meetings with Nav

 If you have provided incorrect information or failed to provide information, your benefit may be suspended for up to three months the first time you do this and for up to six months if this happens more than once in a three-year period.